 Having a larger PSI certainly has its advantages: it means more air is compressed in a smaller area, and so when it is released, it will be able to fire your nails better.

 In general, nail guns operate at a PSI value of 70-90.
-Most compressors available in the market, even smaller ones, can easily generate this pressure.
-You therefore do not need to worry too much about your compressor’s PSI.
+Most compressors, even smaller ones, can easily generate this pressure.
+So, you don’t need to worry too much about your compressor’s PSI.

 PSI and CFM need to go hand-in-hand for you to have a smooth working experience, so just make sure the CFM values of your compressor are appropriate for your nail gun.